pascal-maker/pascalmusabyimana/README.md

 # pascalmusabyimana

 👋 Hi All, I’m @pascal-maker👋
-👀 im interested in medical segmentation computer vision, calesthenics ,macro- economics , technology, data science, machine learning& deep learning
+👀 im interested in medical segmentation computer vision and nlp I like using cursor and low-code tools
 🌱 I’m currently learning #C
 💞️ I’m looking to collaborate on agents projects
 📫 How to reach me via  email: pascal-musa@hotmail.com